 P.S.
 206 Jose Celso Barbosa

 PS/MS 206 is a safe school with a mix of freedom and structure.
 Children wear uniforms and work in small groups; they use textbooks and do hands-on activities.
-The school hosts an ASD Nest Program for children with autism spectrum disorders (ASDs).
-Students with ASD learn in a classroom alongside typically developing children, taught by two teachers who have been trained in the program’s specialized curriculum and teaching strategies.
+The school has a dual language Spanish-English program and hosts an ASD Nest Program for children with autism spectrum disorders (ASDs).
+Students with ASD learn in a classroom alongside typically developing children, taught by two teachers who have been trained in the programs specialized curriculum and teaching strategies.

 Housed in a building shared with two progressive schools (PS 112, an early childhood center for grades PK-2; and River East, a K-5 school), PS/MS 206 begins with third grade and goes through middle school.
 The three schools peaceably share an auditorium, an occupational therapy room, a gym and a large outdoor play yard.